open-mmlab/mmflow/README.md

 ## Getting Started

-If you're new of optical flow, you can start with [Learn the basics](docs/intro.md).
-If you’re familiar with it, check out [getting_started.md](docs/getting_started.md) to try out MMFlow.
+If you're new of optical flow, you can start with [learn the basics](docs/intro.md).
+If you’re familiar with it, check out [getting_started](docs/getting_started.md) to try out MMFlow.

 Refer to the below tutorials to dive deeper: